Skip to main content

 GET Method

-Request parameters can be passed directly in the query string https://a-parser.com/users/?type=staff:
+Request parameters can be passed directly in the request string https://a-parser.com/users/?type=staff:

 const { success, data, headers } = await this.request('GET', 'https://a-parser.com/users/?type=staff');

-Or as an object in queryParams, where key: value is equal to param=value:
+Or as an object in queryParams, where key: value equals param=value:

 const { success, data, headers } = await this.request('GET', 'https://a-parser.com/users/', {